cfsworkload/game-on-room/README.md

  - [Docker](https://docs.docker.com/engine/installation/) - You will need Docker on your host machine to create a docker image to be pushed to IBM Bluemix Containers
  - [IBM Containers CLI](https://www.ng.bluemix.net/docs/containers/container_cli_ov.html#container_cli_cfic_install)

 ## Create Bluemix accounts and log in
 To build a Game-On room in Bluemix, you will first need a Bluemix account.
-If you already have an account, you will need to make sure you have an IP address available if you are creating a room in IBM Containers.

 ### Sign up and log into Bluemix and DevOps
 Sign up for Bluemix at https://console.ng.bluemix.net and DevOps Services at https://hub.jazz.net.
 When you sign up, you'll create an IBM ID, create an alias, and register with Bluemix.

+## Get Game-On API Key and User ID
+For a new room to register with the Game-On server, you must first log into game-on.org and sign in using one of several methods to get your game-on user ID and ApiKey.

+1. Go to https://game-on.org/ and click **Play**
+2. Select any authentication method to log in with your username and password for that type.
+3. Click the **Edit Profile** button(the person icon) at the top right.
+4. You should now see the ID and API key at the bottom of the page.
+You may need to refresh the page to generate the API key.
+You will need to make note of your API key for later in the walkthrough.

 ## Make sure a public IP is available in your Bluemix space
 This solution requires a free public IP.
 In order to determine if a public IP is available, you need to find the number of used and your max quota of IP addresses allowed for your space.